momyc/gevent-fastcgi/README.md

 from myapp import app

 server = WSGIServer(('127.0.0.1', 4000), app, max_conns=1024)
+# Use UNIX-socket instead of TCP
+# server = WSGIServer('/path/to/socket', app, max_conns=1024, max_reqs=1024 * 1024)

 server.serve_forever()
 ```
-It also can be used as server for paster ini-scripts as following:
+It can also be used as server for paster ini-scripts as following:

 ```
 ...